-We entered into an employment agreement with Dr. Barrett on July 23, 2021, pursuant to which we employ Dr. Barrett as our Chief Medical Officer.
+We entered into an employment agreement with Mr. Brakewood on March 24, 2023, pursuant to which we employ Mr. Brakewood as our Chief Business Officer.
 The employment agreement has an indefinite term.

-The employment agreement for Dr. Barrett provides for an annual base salary of \$504,000, and a target annual performance bonus equal to 20% of his base salary, which in February 2022 was increased to 25% of his base salary, based on the attainment of predetermined individual and company performance objectives determined by our Board of Directors.
+The employment agreement for Mr. Brakewood provides for an initial annual base salary of \$425,000, which was increased to \$442,000 effective January 1, 2024, and a target annual performance bonus equal to 40% of his base salary based on the attainment of performance objectives determined by our Board of Directors, and the grant of an option to purchase 165,000 shares of our Class A common stock under our 2021 Plan, which was granted in March 2023.

-In the event we terminate Dr. Barrett's employment without "cause" or he resigns for "good reason" (as such terms are defined in the employment agreement), subject to his execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Dr. Barrett will be entitled to receive (i) continued payment of base salary for 12 months, (ii) any unpaid bonus earned for the year prior to the year of termination, and (iii) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Barrett would have paid for coverage as an active employee, for up to 12 months.
-If such a qualifying termination occurs on or within 12 months following the date of a change in control of the Company, subject to the execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Dr. Barrett will be entitled to receive, in lieu of the payments and benefits described above, (a) continued payment of Dr. Barrett's base salary for 12 months, (b) any unpaid bonus earned for the year prior to the year of termination, (c) a payment equal to 1.0 times Dr. Barrett's target annual bonus for the year of termination, (d) direct payment of or reimbursement for COBRA premiums, less the amount Dr. Barrett would have paid for coverage as an active employee, for up to 12 months and (d) all unvested equity or equity-based awards that vest solely based on Dr. Barrett's continued employment or service with the Company will accelerate and vest in full.
+In the event we terminate Mr. Brakewood's employment without "cause" or he resigns for "good reason" (as such terms are defined in the employment agreement), subject to his execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Mr. Brakewood will be entitled to receive (i) continued payment of base salary for 12 months, (ii) any unpaid bonus earned for the year prior to the year of termination, and (iii) direct payment of or reimbursement for COBRA premiums, less the amount Mr. Brakewood would have paid for coverage as an active employee, for up to 12 months.
+If such a qualifying termination occurs on or within 12 months following the date of a change in control of the Company, subject to the execution and non-revocation of a separation agreement and release with the Company and compliance with restrictive covenants contained therein, Mr. Brakewood will be entitled to receive, in lieu of the payments and benefits described above, (a) continued payment of Mr. Brakewood's base salary for 12 months, (b) any unpaid bonus earned for the year prior to the year of termination, (c) a payment equal to 1.0 times Mr. Brakewood's target annual bonus for the year of termination, (d) direct payment of or reimbursement for COBRA premiums, less the amount Mr. Brakewood would have paid for coverage as an active employee, for up to 12 months and (d) all unvested equity or equity-based awards that vest solely based on Mr. Brakewood's continued employment or service with the Company will accelerate and vest in full.

-Dr. Barrett is party to restrictive covenant agreements, pursuant to which he has agreed to refrain from competing with us or soliciting our customers or employees during his employment and for one year following termination of his employment and from disclosing our proprietary information during or at any time following his employment.
+Mr. Brakewood is party to a restrictive covenant agreement, pursuant to which he has agreed to refrain from competing with us or soliciting our customers or employees during his employment and for one year following termination of his employment and from disclosing our proprietary information during or at any time following his employment.

-Director compensation
+Director Compensation

 We maintain a compensation program for our non-employee directors under which each non-employee director receives compensation for their services on our Board of Directors.
-The program is periodically reviewed by our compensation committee and our Board of Directors and for 2022 provided for payments of the following amounts:
+The program is periodically reviewed by our compensation committee and our Board of Directors and for 2023 provided for payments of the following amounts: